blacksnail789521/PromptTSS/README.md

 # PromptTSS

-Welcome to the official codebase of PromptTSS, accepted to CIKM 2025.
+Welcome to the official codebase of PromptTSS: A Prompting-Based Approach for Interactive Multi-Granularity Time Series Segmentation, accepted to CIKM 2025.

 # Usage